svenslaggare/gitnotes/README.md

 It's also possible to use an existing git repository (at an arbitrary path) using `gitnotes init <path> --use-existing`

 ### Adding a new note
-To add a new, use `gitnotes add <path>`.
+To add a new note, use `gitnotes add <path>`.
 This will launch an editor where you can put the initial content of the note.
 After you are done, a commit will be created.
 Remember, the content of a note is just markdown.

 You can also add tags to a note with `--tags x y` argument.